jkuy223/BSE-Smart-Mirror_Template_Portfolio/index.md

 # First Milestone

 **For my first milestone I set up my magic mirror software and the display with the raspberry pi.
-Initially I was confused with where to start but once I figured that out everything.**
+Initially I was confused with where to start but once I figured that out everything went pretty smooth.
+I set up the code for the magic mirror following the guide on Magic Mirror builders for raspberry pie and connected my display to my raspberry pi so I could actually see the magic mirror base template.
+After this
+I still have to add more modules and actually set up the pyschical mirror on the display.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>